Skip to content

 Attributes

 On the joint geometry (1D simplicial complex), on edges (one edge per joint).
-The edge inherits all linking and state fields of the base Affine Body Prismatic Joint: l_geo_id, r_geo_id, l_inst_id, r_inst_id, strength_ratio, distance, init_distance, and optional l_position0, l_position1, r_position0, r_position1 when created via Local create_geometry.
+Linking and state fields are inherited from the base Affine Body Prismatic Joint.
+The fields owned by this constitution are:

 • external_force: \(f\) in the formulae above, scalar force along the joint axis (one per edge)